1. FC Lokomotive Leipzig: 1. FC Lokomotive (since 2003–04)

 In late 2003, the club was re-established by a group of fans as 1.
 FC Lokomotive Leipzig.
-The renewed side had to start in the lowest league eleventh-tier 3.
-Kreisklasse, Staffel 2 in 2004–05.
-Even so, they continued to receive solidly enthusiastic fan support: their match against Eintracht Großdeuben's second team in the Leipzig Zentralstadion on 9 October 2004 broke the world record for lower-league attendance with 12,421 spectators.
-Thanks to a merger with SSV Torgau, the club could play in the seventh-tier Bezirksklasse Leipzig, Staffel 2 in 2005–06.
+The renewed side had to start in the lowest league, eleventh-tier 3.
+Kreisklasse, Staffel 2, in 2004–05.
+Even so, they continued to receive solidly enthusiastic fan support: their match against Eintracht Großdeuben's second team in the Leipzig Zentralstadion on 9 October 2004, broke the world record for lower-league attendance with 12,421 spectators.
+Thanks to a merger with SSV Torgau, the club could play in the seventh-tier Bezirksklasse Leipzig, Staffel 2, in 2005–06.
 Finishing this league as champions, the team qualified for the sixth-tier Bezirksliga.
 In 2006, 1.
 FC Lokomotive Leipzig also played a friendly match against FC United of Manchester (4–4) and qualified for the 2006–07 Landespokal by winning the Bezirkspokal.
-1. FC Lokomotive Leipzig finished as champions of their group and promoted to fifth-tier Landesliga Sachsen Group for 2007–08 season.
-The club finished second to Erzgebirge Aue and missed out on direct promotion to NOFV-Oberliga Süd by two points in 2007–08 season.
+1. FC Lokomotive Leipzig finished as champions of their group and were promoted to the fifth-tier Landesliga Sachsen Group for the 2007–08 season.
+The club finished second to Erzgebirge Aue and missed out on direct promotion to the NOFV-Oberliga Süd by two points in the 2007–08 season.
 It still had the chance to regain Oberliga status through a relegation play-off with Schönberg, winning the first leg 2–1 at Schönberg.
 In the return leg, in front of almost 10,000 spectators, the club lost 0–1 but still gained Oberliga promotion via the away goals rule.